U-C-S/Hurl/README.md

 ## Why and What?

 Sometimes you might want to open a link in a browser of your choice, instead of the default one.
-Hurl is used to let you choose the browser everytime you click a link (links outside of browser).
+Hurl can let you choose the browser eachtime you click a link (links outside of browser).
 So naturally, It acts as default browser to do that.
-And hurl can be powered up with a _browser extension_ to let you open a browser tab in another browser.
+And hurl can be powered up with a _browser extension_ to let you open a browser tab in different browser.

-- Modern and Native Windows UI
+- Modern Windows UI with Multiple Customization Options
-- Supports adding your own browsers with Launch Arguments
+- Supports adding own browser config with Launch Arguments
-- Highly Customizable
+- Rules to automatically open a browser without prompting (coming soon!)
+- Settings application to manage all the features (coming soon!)
 - Web Extension to open browser tabs in Hurl (experimental)

 <p align="center">